tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 March 4th/ BA3200
 #### Highlights:
 - Tom: Integrated Haystack into backend
-- Shivain: Worked on created weblinks for the tutorial site
+- Shivain: Worked on created weblinks for the tutorial site, created severaly dummy pages for layout of the site.
 - Ryan: Completed glossary.
 Started to work on process.md
 - Francis: Successfully built a connection between web crawler and Postgre database.
 Started implementing it into backend
 - Sangdong: Continued to work on creating webpages